subygan/subygan.github.io/blog/content/now.md

 layout: base
 date: 2023-09-13
 ---

-Things I'm focusing on right now
+I have a long-running ailment called the [Shiny Object Syndrome](https://en.wikipedia.org/wiki/Shiny_object_syndrome).
+I come back to this page to remind self what my life's focus is currently.
+As you can see, I change my mind pretty consistently

 ## 2023-09-21

-- [ ] I'm doing my Graduate studies in privacy Engineering at CMU
+- [ ]g I'm doing my Graduate studies in privacy Engineering at CMU
+- [ ] My current
 - [ ] Fervently Doing [leetcode](./tech/leetode_list).

 ## 2022-10-18